No Summer or Day

 The 6 and 7-year-olds were regaled with tales of natural cycles of fire that made it so seedlings just like them could sprout.
-Tabitha, 13, was the only one old enough to have touched a hot stove, or remember trees of Earth.
+Tabitha, 13, was the only one old enough to remember trees of Earth.
 To know broiling below was not a gift.
 It was a purge.

 Doped-photon propulsion was hailed as a crowning achievement that would take humanity’s colony ships to the stars.